FDewaleyne/vim-config/README.md

 $ git submodule update --init --recursive
 ~~~

-arrange the synced folder to be your .vim and you're done.
+arrange the synced folder to be your .vim and you're done - installing ruby may be required for a few plugins (more doc to come)